vw98075/blue/README.md

 ## Application Usage

-Point your web browser to http://localhost:8080.
-On the home page, there is an application sign in instruction and the Scrabble Solver Service API access information.
+Point your web browser to http://localhost:8080 as shown on the server console.
+On the home page of the application, there is an instruction of Scrabble Solver Service API access.

 ## Memory Usage And Time Complexity Of The Algorithm